-On May 25, 2006, the Company entered into a research and development agreement, or R&D Agreement, with AnGes MG, Inc., or AnGes, whereby AnGes agreed to fund the Company's Allovectin® Phase 3 clinical trial.
+On May 25, 2006, the Company entered into a research and development agreement, or R&D Agreement, with AnGes MG, Inc., or AnGes, whereby AnGes agreed to fund, up to certain limits, the Company's Allovectin® Phase 3 clinical trial.
 The funding consisted of purchases by AnGes of \$10.85 million of restricted shares of the Company's common stock and additional non-refundable cash payments by AnGes of up to \$11.8 million.
-If the project costs exceed the aggregate amount of \$22.6 million, the Company and AnGes have agreed to share the excess project costs up to certain limits.
+The Company and AnGes have agreed to share project costs, up to certain limits, that are in excess of \$22.6 million.
 All of the funding provided by AnGes, including those funds used to purchase the Company's common stock, must be used for actual and documented costs related to the conduct of the Allovectin® Phase 3 trial.